Daniel-KM/Omeka-theme-Scribe/README.md

 Scribe
 ===========

 Scribe is an Omeka theme built on top of the styleless, barebones From Scratch theme provided on the [Omeka.org website](http://omeka.org/add-ons/themes/from-scratch/).
-It uses the Twitter Bootstrap front-end framework and depends on the forked [plugin-Scripto](https://github.com/ui-libraries/plugin-Scripto) plugin available from the University of Iowa Libraries GitHub .
+It uses the Twitter Bootstrap front-end framework and depends on the forked [plugin-Scripto](https://github.com/ui-libraries/plugin-Scripto) plugin.
 The goal of Scribe is to provide a clean, thumbnail oriented transcription view for any number of Omeka image collections.
 Its focus is on guiding users to easy transcription tasks rather than collection management features.

 Scribe makes use of several jQuery plugins and components.